SIN-ASC/Docker/README.md

 - To remove/delete all containers<br>
 `sudo docker container prune`<br>It removes all containers including the stopped ones

+- To create an image of the container<br>docker commit container id/name `sudo docker commit hello-world`

 ### Images:
 - To see all the images<br>